Assistant Professor of Computer Science

 - 2006, Bachelor's Degree, Electrical and Computer Engineering, National Technical University of Athens

 Stefanos Nikolaidis directs the Interactive and Collaborative Autonomous Robotic Systems (ICAROS) lab, which focuses on enabling robots to interact robustly with users in unconstrained and dynamic environments.
-The ICAROS lab draws upon expertise in artificial intelligence, procedural content generation and quality diversity optimization to make fundamental advances in both developing interactive robots that assist users in complex, real-world tasks, as well as in generating complex, diverse and realistic scenarios that effectively test the developed systems to enhance their robustness.
+The ICAROS lab draws upon insights from artificial intelligence, human-robot interaction, procedural content generation and quality diversity optimization to make fundamental advances in both developing interactive robots that assist users in complex, real-world tasks, as well as in generating complex, diverse and realistic scenarios that effectively test the developed systems to enhance their robustness.

 Return to Faculty Directory